There are many reasons breasts can be painful. It’s not usually anything serious, but see a GP if the pain does not improve.

 - you get nipple discharge, which may be streaked with blood

-- one or both breasts change shape
+- 1 or both breasts change shape

 - the skin on your breast is dimpled (like orange peel)